 To put it simply, it divides the rooms into subsections when it cleans.

 Again you’ll see this in the videos I’ll post so please bookmark this page or subscribe to my YouTube channel to see that video when I post about it.

 At the heart of all this is the Simultaneous Localization and Mapping algorithm (or SLAM) that drives the robot around different areas inside your home.
 It is the same technology that you’ll see in the Google driving car a.k.a.
 Waymo.

 Even with the slight bump in power do not expect a dramatic improvement in cleaning performance.
 This robot will have the same performance as the first generation Xiaomi.

 Check out these before and after photos…

-It did a really good job cleaning the middle parts of the room.
+It did an excellent job cleaning the middle parts of the room.
 It picked up nearly every bit of dirt I scattered on the floor.
 But it struggled somewhat cleaning the edges near on both sides of the door.
-The side brush did struggle in reaching all the way to the edge on corners.
+The side brush did struggle in reaching to the edge and corners.

-One of the biggest upgrades in the RoboRock would be the mopping feature.
+One of the most significant upgrades in the RoboRock would be the mopping feature.